Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 Before I visited Venice for the first time in 2013 (I’ve been three times!), I always wondered if it would live up to its hype, and oh boy, did it ever!
 Even though Venice is a tourist hotspot, there is definitely authenticity and local life to be experienced here.

-In this 2 day Venice itinerary, I’ve tried to combine both classic tourist attractions that are must-sees, with more off-the-beaten-path locations, experiences and places to eat.
+In this 2 day Venice itinerary, I’ve tried to combine classic tourist attractions that are must-sees, with more off-the-beaten-path locations, experiences and places to eat.
 Pick your top 3 from each day and then take the rest of the time to explore to your heart’s content.

-This two days in Venice itinerary covers the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.
+This two days in Venice itinerary covers Venice travel tips like the best time to visit Venice, how to get to Venice city centre, where to stay in Venice with a handy neighbourhood guide, and what to do in Venice in 2 days and more.